-A. RANK MINIMA ADJUSTMENTS: GENERAL
+A. RANK MINIMA ADJUSTMENTS

-1. Except as provided in Section B, effective upon the commencement of the summer I instructional period of 2012, each University shall make such adjustments to the contractual stipends as are required to implement the following rank minima:
+1. Effective upon the commencement of the spring instructional period of 2018, each University shall make such adjustments to the contractual stipends as are required to implement the following rank minima:

-Visiting Instructor: \$1,166 per semester hour of credit of instruction

-Visiting Senior Instructor: \$1,185 per semester hour of credit of instruction

-Visiting Assistant Professor: \$1,227 per semester hour of credit of instruction

-Visiting Associate Professor: \$1,290 per semester hour of credit of instruction

-Visiting Professor: \$1,347 per semester hour of credit of instruction
+Visiting Instructor: \$1,353 per semester hour of credit of instruction Visiting Senior Instructor: \$1,375 per semester hour of credit of instruction Visiting Assistant Professor: \$1,423 per semester hour of credit of instruction Visiting Associate Professor: \$1,497 per semester hour of credit of instruction Visiting Professor: \$1,562 per semester hour of credit of instruction

-2. Effective upon the commencement of the spring instructional period of 2013, each University shall make such adjustments to the contractual stipends as are required to implement the following rank minima:
+2. Effective upon the commencement of the spring instructional period of 2019, each University shall make such adjustments to the contractual stipends as are required to implement the following rank minima:

-Visiting Instructor: \$1,201 per semester hour of credit of instruction

-Visiting Senior Instructor: \$1,221 per semester hour of credit of instruction

-Visiting Assistant Professor: \$1,264 per semester hour of credit of instruction

-Visiting Associate Professor: \$1,329 per semester hour of credit of instruction

-Visiting Professor: \$1,387 per semester hour of credit of instruction
+Visiting Instructor: \$1,381 per semester hour of credit of instruction Visiting Senior Instructor: \$1,403 per semester hour of credit of instruction Visiting Assistant Professor: \$1,452 per semester hour of credit of instruction Visiting Associate Professor: \$1,527 per semester hour of credit of instruction Visiting Professor: \$1,594 per semester hour of credit of instruction

-3. Effective upon the commencement of the spring instructional period of 2014, each University shall make such adjustments to the contractual stipends as are required to implement the following rank minima:
+3. Effective upon the commencement of the spring instructional period of 2020, each University shall make such adjustments to the contractual stipends as are required to implement the following rank minima: